littlstar/s3-lambda/README.md

 `s3-lambda` enables you to run lambda functions over a context of [S3](https://aws.amazon.com/s3/) objects.
 It has a stateless architecture with concurrency control, allowing you to process a large number of files very quickly.
 This is useful for quickly prototyping complex data jobs without an infrastructure like Hadoop or Spark.

-At Littlstar, we use `s3-lambda` for all sorts of data pipelining and analysis.
+At Littlstar, we use `s3-lambda` for all sorts of data pipelining and analytics.

 ## Install
 ```bash